Filter Tags

 such an attack could happen anywhere.

-Speech by Lisa Abagat
+Speech by Lisa Abagat,

-And now, finally, I would like to address them again personally, but above all you, my fellow students, because I really want to give you something.
+And now, finally, I would like to address them again personally, but above all you, my fellow pupils, because I really want to give you something.
 I realized and organized this event on my own initiative and I would now like to explain why.
 From pupil to pupil.

 In these times, prevention, activism and education are more important than ever.
 If you look at the history books today, you can unfortunately see some overlaps with the dark chapters of history.
 An extreme shift to the right can be observed across Europe and for marginalized groups such as migrants, homosexuals and women, the freedoms and securities that were previously commonplace are becoming a precious commodity.